 Most dental implants last from 25 years to your entire life, on average.
 All-on-four implants haven’t been around long enough for us to have a lot of data on their longevity, but they have been designed to be just as long-lasting (if not more so) than your traditional dental implants.

 Since all-on-four dental implants are the same as traditional implants structure-wise, they should last the same if successfully fused with the jawbone.
 Data has been collected on all-on-four implants since their introduction in 1998, and have a 98% success rate over their 24-year life span so far.

 All-on-four implants have many more advantages over traditional dentures and dental implants.
 Dentures are often uncomfortable, difficult to chew/speak with, cause soreness, and cause embarrassment due to them moving around in your mouth due to lack of security.

 Dentures also accelerate bone loss, while all-on-four implants preserve your bone.
 They also hold your teeth in place securely, and look, feel, and function like a natural tooth would.
-Plus, no discomfort or any restrictions
+Plus, no discomfort or restrictions.

 While traditional dental implants are great for replacing a single or a few missing teeth, it is not ideal if you’re missing most or all of your teeth.
 This would involve a lot of surgery, recovery time, and waiting time.

 All-on-four however replaces your entire arch (or both arches) of teeth in just one appointment.
 Since these teeth stay in place, you won’t have the cleaning regimen that you would with removable dentures.